Inside a barn

 Cost Share to Improve Water Quality

-farmers to implement various conservation practices: animal
+farmers to implement various conservation practices including animal

 waste/manure storage facility, composting facility, fencing,